kvandermast/gruntr-vault-client/README.md

 ## Using the client

-You can also use the Gruntr library in a web application, eg
+You can also use the Gruntr library in a web application, e.g.

 ```java
 package io.acuz.gruntr;